3. In Love With Spring: My Novel Online

 “You’re welcome again.”
 Jules went back to her book.
 Almost seven years had passed since its publication, and she wondered if the author, Robert Pirsig, was working on something new.
 So sad that his son Chris, who was featured in the story, had been stabbed to death a couple of years ago.

 “Drinking and smoking pot.
 Idiots fighting over some girl they both want to have sex with.
-So cliché.
-The last time I went with you I told you it was the last time.
-They’re so boring.”
+So stupid.
+The last time I went with you I told you it was the last time.”

-“This is absolutely the last time I’ll ask you!
+“This is absolutely the last time, I promise!
 Since I’m graduating soon, it’ll probably be the very last party I ever go to.”

 “I just don’t get why you need me to go with you.
 Not like we hang out together once we’re there.”